quicwg/base-drafts/draft-ietf-quic-recovery.md

 When an acknowledgment is received, it may acknowledge 0 or more packets.

-The first acknowledgment for the largest acknowledged packet is used to update the estimate of minimum and smoothed RTT.
-However, if the largest acknowledged packet would not have caused an acknowledgment to be sent, RTT estimates are not updated, because the acknowledgment could be significantly delayed.
+The first acknowledgment received for the largest acknowledged packet is used to update the estimate of minimum and smoothed RTT.
+However, if the largest acknowledged packet would not have caused an acknowledgment to be sent, RTT estimates MUST NOT be updated, because the acknowledgment could be significantly delayed.

 Pseudocode for OnAckReceived and UpdateRtt follow: